gmazoyer/looking-glass/docs/vyatta.md

 set system login user <username> level admin
 ```

-For security purpose, it is highly recommended to use an authentication mecanism based on SSH public keys.
+For security purpose, it is highly recommended to use an authentication mechanism based on SSH public keys.
 For that you can use one of the following commands:

 ```
 [edit]